metablaster/WindowsFirewallRuleset/README.md

 **WARNING:**

-- You may loose internet connectivity for some of your programs or in rare cases even lose internet connectivity completely, if that happens, you can either temporarily allow outbound rules or run `ResetFirewall.ps1` script, to reset GPO firewall to system defaults and remove all rules.
+- You might loose internet connectivity for some of your programs or in rare cases even lose internet connectivity completely, if that happens, you can either temporarily allow outbound rules or run `ResetFirewall.ps1` script, to reset GPO firewall to system defaults and remove all rules.
 - Inside `Readme` folder there is a `ResetFirewall.md`, a guide on how to do it manually, by hand,